- Trehalose Food and Agriculture Organization

 In the EU and Australia , trehalose is considered a novel food – a food that does not have a long-term history of safe use.
 Trehalose as a food additive is safe to use; it is Generally Recognized As Safe (GRAS) by the U.S. Food and Drug Administration (FDA) .
 Trehalose is approved and commonly used in Japan, Taiwan and south Korea; it is also approved in the EU, Australia and New Zealand .

-In the small intestinal lining, the enzyme trehalase breaks trehalose to two glucose molecules, which are then absorbed .
+In the small intestinal lining, the enzyme trehalase breaks trehalose into two glucose molecules, which are then absorbed .
 Healthy individuals can completely digest 10-50 grams of trehalose from a single meal [4,7].
 Some individuals, especially those with irritable bowel syndrome (IBS) and digestive problems mentioned below, may be sensitive to lower amounts, though.
 Any undigested trehalose passes to the large intestine where normal bacteria break it down to gases and irritant substances that can cause abdominal bloating or diarrhea .

 Who can benefit from avoiding/limiting trehalose intake?